-Perhaps the United Nations' Millennium Development Goals of preventing many forms of global poverty will bring about a new society of global peace after the Cold War by focusing on intrinsic components of well-being called "human security."
+Perhaps, the United Nations' Millennium Development Goals of preventing many forms of global poverty will bring about a new society of global peace after the Cold War by focusing on intrinsic components of well-being called "human security."
 In so doing, it will prevent what Heather Goldsworthy (2010) calls "cultural tribalism" (p.
 451).
-Goldsworthy declares that microcredit may be seen as a way to "diffuse threats at the individual and community levels...
+Goldworthy declares that microcredit may be seen as a way to "diffuse threats at the individual and community-levels...
 At its root, human security is about protecting and empowering all people to live their best lives every day, guaranteeing basic necessities, freedoms, and dignity" (p.
 452).
 In essence, it is providing the poor with the tools to improve their own defined quality of life with dignity and self-efficacy, and it is creating a new breed of entrepreneurs among the poor.
-However, behavior patterns may take generations to change and one has to look at the reality of current and dominant business practices and their rapacious appetite for profit.

-Muhammad Yunus' visionary mission of a social business for the poorest of the poor may be taking root, however, it may be evolving into a system that does not operate and function as the compassionate social institution he originally intended, but rather a self-sustaining business that would lend low-cost money, yet provide a reasonable return to investors.
+However, behavior patterns take generations to change and one has to look at the reality of current and dominant business practices and their rapacious appetite for profit.
+Muhammad Yunus' visionary mission of a social business to the poor of the poorest may be taking root.
+However, it may not operate and function as a compassionate social institution as originally intended, but rather a selfsustaining business that would lend low-cost money yet provide a reasonable return to investors.
 While it appears at first glance that MFIs are gaining strength, it is apparent that they are heavily supported by government efforts in the form of non-government organizations and institutions formed by individuals under the precept of running as a charity with the added flavor of stating that at least 98 percent of the principal will be returned to the individual investor.
-Once the governments stop funding and lending at zero interest rates and these humanistic efforts have to compete with other charities, commercial funding dependent on the continuous flow of investors for its sustainability and growth will necessarily become the new paradigm.
-When this happens, the for-profit mind-set (self-interest) will force a new microfinance business model.
-The world may be re-defining what human security means as well as how, or whether, it can be served by a hybrid mix of altruism and capitalism.
-Additionally, Britta Augsburg (2010) cautions "the overwhelming drive for microfinance institutions to become financially self-sustainable...can have severe consequences, ranging from mission drift to questionable practices employed by institutions" (Augsburg, 2010, abstract).
+Once the governments stop funding and lending at zero interest rates and the humanistic efforts have to compete with other charities, the commercial funding dependency of continuous flow of investors for its sustainability and growth will take place.
+When this happens, the for-profit mind set (self-interest) will force a new microfinance business.
+However, the world may be re-defining what human security means.
+However, Britta Augsburg (2010) provides caution to this mission drift by stating "the overwhelming drive for microfinance institutions to become financially selfsustainable...can have severe consequences, ranging from mission drift to questionable practices employed by institutions" (Augsburg, 2010, abstract).